Foods You Think Are Healthy But Really, Really Aren’t

 Packaged Lunch Meats

-Chicken and turkey are generally low-calorie choices people feel good about folding into their hoagies.
+Chicken and turkey are generally low-calorie choices people feel good about tucking into their hoagies.
 In reality, though, lunch meats pack unhealthy amounts of sodium.
 Your better bet?
 Roast a chicken or other meat at home on the weekend and slice up the leftovers for sandwiches.
 (Here are more ways to cook once and eat all week.)

-Like fruit juice, smoothies sound wonderful: They're made with fruit, after all!
+Like fruit juice, smoothies sound wonderful: They’re made with fruit, after all!
 Homemade smoothies can be healthy if made using whole ingredients and minimal sugar (think plain yogurt, fresh or frozen fruits, seeds, herbs and greens).
 Most commercial smoothies, however, begin with a base of sweetened yogurt and fruit juice, with only a minimal amount of fruit.
 These drinks are a sugar bomb.
+Take these healthy breakfasts on the go instead.

 Note: If you are drinking a healthy smoothie, take your time sipping it.
 The pulverized raw fruits and vegetables are easy to guzzle, leaving your gut totally overwhelmed and stuffed.